wslh-bio/dryad/README.md

 ## Usage
 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
+To use Dryad, a Nextflow minimum version of 24.04.2.5914 is needed.

 To run an alignment free comparison, use: